Every so often I come across a news story that’s more enjoyable to read when I add a vindictive “ha ha ha ha ha” after each sentence. For example:

 Image credit: zolierdos

-Published or updated September 14, 2009.
+Updated June 20, 2014 and originally published September 15, 2009.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.